1. Socialive Support Center

 Media

 In Socialive, media are pieces of content that can stand alone in a recording or be pulled into layouts.
-These assets can be like pre and post-roll, slides, and images that can be used front or end bumpers.
+These assets can be pre and post-roll, slides, and images that can be used front or end bumpers.

 N